dbmeads/ApplyJS/README.md

-ApplyJS is in it's most early stages.
+ApplyJS is in it's earliest stages.
 The following is a list of some of the features I'll be working on soon.

 Current Priorities: